Cole, Astros have no room for error left in ALDS vs Rays

 “Even after going up two games against this ballclub, I don’t think we took anything for granted,” Verlander said.
 “At least I know I didn’t.
 We know how talented these guys were and are.
 We knew it would be a battle.”

-The playoff will be decided Thursday night in Houston, with the winner advancing to face the New York Yankees in the AL Championship Series.
+The playoff will be decided Thursday night in Houston, with Tyler Glasnow expected to start for the Rays.
+The winner advances to face the New York Yankees in the AL Championship Series, while the loser goes home for the winter.

 “Obviously, I was hoping to win yesterday.
 I was hoping to win today.
 But we’ve had our backs against the wall before and come out victorious,” Verlander said.